Dorothy Schwartz Forum

 - Lindsey Bourassa, Founding Director, Bourassa Contemporary Flamenco Dance Studio

-- Seanna Annis, PhD, Associate Professor of Mycology (that’s the study of mushrooms—we had to ask too!), University of Maine School of Biology & Ecology
+- Seanna Annis, PhD, Associate Professor of Mycology (that’s the study of fungi—we had to ask too!), University of Maine School of Biology & Ecology

 Pay as you will … $9 – $49